rovelstars/docs/src/rdl/api/bots.md

 :::tip
 Use Query Parameter `/?q={searchTerm}` to narrow down search results!
+:::

 You can even use search term like `"slug":"hmm"` or similar compressed json in order to further narrow down your search results!
-:::

-## Specific Bot `/bots/:id` {#specificbot}
+## Specific Bot `/bots/:id`

 > Returns a single bot